ffxx68/Sharp_ce140f_emul/protocol.md

 So, I will try to add some information here, with respect to what is found in the Service Manual.

-I made use of the MBed-OS GPIO and Timer triggers, instead of making a pure procedural processing of signals, as I believe that's closer to an hardware emulation.
-It's just a "style" chiuice, though.
+I will refer to the code of my implementation in the following, based upon the MBed-OS platform for Nucleo boards.
+Here, I made large use GPIO- and Timer-triggered routines, instead of making a pure procedural processing of signals, as I believe that's closer to an hardware emulation.

 ## 1 - Device selection